Tendai: Lotus Esotericism (Hokke Mikkyō)

 The Lotus rite's visual focus is the Lotus Sutra Maṇḍala (Hokkekyo mandara 法華経曼荼羅), which is rooted in an esoteric interpretation of the Lotus Sūtra, specifically the chapter concerning the Treasure Stūpa where Śākyamuni and Prabhūtaratna sit side by side.
 Its design features an eight-petaled lotus, a motif adapted from the Womb realm maṇḍala.
-The maṇḍala's structure, which arranges deities hierarchically around a central focus, draws on the dual-realm maṇḍalas of Esoteric Buddhism, and symbolizes the non-duality of the Lotus Sutra with the mantrayana teaching.
+The maṇḍala's structure, which arranges deities around a central focus, draws on the dual-realm maṇḍalas of Esoteric Buddhism, and symbolizes the non-duality of the Lotus Sutra with esoteric teachings.
 A unique element of Tendai esotericism is the concept of unifying the dual-realm maṇḍalas (and the teachings of their respective tantric scriptures) through a third element which was associated with the Susiddhikara sūtra.
 This interpretation was also understood through the Tendai doctrine of the three truths.
 The third element of susiddhi (perfect realization) was considered to be like the third truth of the middle, the non-dual unity of the reality of the dual-world mandalas.
 Since the Susiddhikara sūtra did not teach a specific mandala, the Lotus mandala was often used to represent this third esoteric truth.
 In the Lotus mandala, the stūpa represents the Dharma-body (dharmakāya), Prabhūtaratna corresponds to the Retribution body (sambhogakāya), and Śākyamuni aligns with the Manifestation body (nirmanakāya).
 The central court is identified with Dainichi of the Vajradhātu Maṇḍala, while the eight bodhisattvas correspond to the Eight Worthies of the Garbhadhātu Maṇḍala's eight-petaled lotus.
 In this interpretation, Śākyamuni is associated with Dainichi of the Garbhadhātu, Prabhūtaratna with Dainichi of the Vajradhātu, and the stūpa itself symbolizes the principle of susiddhi, representing a synthesis including all elements of both mandalas.

 Bodhisattva precepts

 A Tendai priest.
 Japanese Tendai priests take the bodhisattva precepts and do not use the traditional Vinaya pratimoksha vows.

-The Tendai school's ethical teachings focus exclusively on the Bodhisattva Precepts (C. pusajie, J. bostasukai 菩薩戒) drawn from the Brahmajala Sutra.
-Tendai ordinations do not make use of the traditional Dharmaguptaka Vinaya Pratimoksha set of monastic rules.
-Saichō argued in favor of this idea in his Kenkairon (顕戒論, "On promoting the Mahāyāna precepts").
+The Tendai school's ethical teachings focus exclusively on the bodhisattva precepts (C. pusajie, J. bostasukai 菩薩戒) drawn from the Brahmajala Sutra.
+Tendai ordinations do not make use of the traditional Dharmaguptaka Vinaya's monastic rule (Pratimoksha).
+Saichō argued in favor of this idea in his Kenkairon (顕戒論, On promoting the Mahāyāna precepts).
 This was a revolutionary change in East Asian Buddhism that was without precedent.
-These bodhisattva precepts do not make a distinction between monastics and laypersons, and they do not discuss the minutiae of monastic life like the Pratimoksha does.
+These bodhisattva precepts do not make a distinction between monastics and laypersons, and they do not discuss the minutiae of monastic life like the Hinayana Pratimoksha does.

 The bodhisattva precepts in Tendai are all said to rely on three types of "pure precepts" (三聚浄戒, sanjujokai):